groovemonkey/topologicalsort/README.md

 A directed acyclic graph (DAG) is often used to represent dependencies between things (packages that must be installed, but which may depend on other packages; Terraform resources which may depend on other resources existing; that kind of thing).
 The output of a topological sort is the vertices of a graph, ordered such that the dependencies of each vertex occur before that vertex.

-If you're doing a Linux package update, that means you ensure you install dependencies first; if you're building infrastructure that means Terraform knows to create your VPC before it creates all the stuff that you put inside that VPC.
+If you're installing a Linux package, this means you have to ensure that dependencies (and all their dependencies) are installed before you install the package; if you're building infrastructure it means Terraform must create your VPC before it creates all the stuff which gets placed inside that VPC.
+Topological sort is an algorithm that quickly works out a valid order.

-## TODOs

-- smooth out the vertex registration and edge-adding flow -- maybe add a function that takes an adjacency list (or map) and does the uniqueness/presence-checking internally?
-    - a lot of these abstractions are being leaked to the package user, which is ugly
-- make this use generics (not just strings)

 ## Features